adrn/gala/docs/dynamics/index.rst

 either action-angle coordinates or frequency-space, but there are other useful tools for computing Lyapunov exponents and classifying orbits.

+Orbits and phase-space positions are typically stored as Numpy :class:`~numpy.ndarray` objects with the convention that the *last* axis -- `axis=-1` -- is the phase- space dimensionality.
+For example, for a collection of 100, 3D cartesian positions (x,y,z), this would be represented as an array with shape `(100,3)`.
+Or, for orbits of 100 particles over 1000 timesteps for the full phase-space (including velocities), the array would have shape `(1000,100,6)`.

 Getting started
 ===============